 \section{Discussion}

 \textbf{Potential algorithmic improvements.} A key limitation of the current implementation is the use of a fixed number of supervision steps for every \texttt{ARC} task.
 However, task complexity varies significantly; some tasks may benefit from a higher number of denoising steps, while others require fewer.
-This observation aligns with findings from the original TRM paper, which highlighted the significant contribution of the halting mechanism to final performance.
-Therefore, explicitly predicting the necessary number of denoising steps for each task could potentially enhance overall model efficiency and accuracy.
+This observation aligns with findings from the original TRM paper, which highlighted the significant contribution of the halting mechanism to the final performance.
+Therefore, explicitly predicting the necessary number of denoising steps for each task could potentially improve overall model efficiency and accuracy.

-Another promising direction for technical improvement involves adopting a discrete latent space.
+Another promising direction for technical improvement involves the adoption of a discrete latent space.
 This approach has been successfully utilized in deep learning architectures such as the Dreamer model~\cite{hafner2019dream} and VQ-VAE~\cite{razavi2019generating}, where latent spaces have proven to be robust and scalable for generative tasks.

-\textbf{Alternative Improvement Generators.} As outlined in \S \ref{sec:dis:algorithm}, there are several viable methods for generating intermediate steps.
-While the discrete diffusion prior (Figure \ref{fig:diffusion_full}) serves as the primary source in this work, our framework is designed to support various step-generation approaches.
+\textbf{Alternative Improvement Generators.} As described in \S \ref{sec:dis:algorithm}, there are several viable methods to generate intermediate steps.
+Although the prior discrete diffusion serves as the main source in this work, our framework is designed to support various step-by-step approaches.